 A classic cocktail gets a smooth new twist in this Tequila Old Fashioned recipe.
-Made with aged añejo, this is a drink for serious tequila lovers.
+Made with aged añejo, this is a drink for serious tequila lovers that takes only minutes to make.

 Some people may think there is no way to improve on an Old Fashioned cocktail.